SeverinBang/blotIt3/Readme.md

 - `data` A long table, usually the output of `read_wide`
 - `model` A formula like describing the model used for aligning.
 The present one `yi / sj` means that the measured values `Y_i` are the real values `yi` scaled by scaling factors `sj`.
 The model therefore is the real value divided by the corresponding scaling factor.
 - `error_model` A description of which errors affect the data.
 Here, only a relative error is present, where the parameter `sigmaR` is scaled by the respective `value`
-- `distinguish` Description of which parameter (left hand side of the tilde) represented by which columns (right hand side of the tilde) contain the "distinguishable effects".
-In the present example, the model states that the real value is represented by `yi` -- which is the left hand side of the present `distinguish` entry.
+- `biological` Description of which parameter (left hand side of the tilde) represented by which columns (right hand side of the tilde) contain the "biological effects".
+In the present example, the model states that the real value is represented by `yi` -- which is the left hand side of the present `biological` entry.
 The present right hand side is "name", "time" and "condition".
 In short: we state that the entries "name", "time" and "condition" contain _real_, biological differences.
 - `scaling` Same as above, but here is defined which columns contain identificators of different scaling.
-Here it is "name" and "ID", meaning that measurements with differ in this effects, (but have the same `distinguish` effects) are scaled upon another.
+Here it is "name" and "ID", meaning that measurements with differ in this effects, (but have the same `biological` effects) are scaled upon another.
 - `error` Describes how the error affects the values individually.
 The present formulation means, that the error parameter is _not_ individually adjusted.
 - `parameter_fit_scale` Describes the scale on which the parameter are fitted. `align_me()` accepts "linear", "log", "log2" and "log10".
 The default is "Linear".
 - `average_techn_rep` A logical parameter that indicates, if technical replicates should be averaged before the scaling.